Tiamarth/Arc-for-Vivaldi/README.md

 # Arc-for-Vivaldi
-[changelog](https://github.com/Tiamarth/Arc-for-Vivaldi/blob/master/changelog.txt) | last updated: 05/31/17 | current version: 3.1

-Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc,](https://github.com/horst3180/Arc-theme) a wildly popular theme for Linux.
+Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc,](https://github.com/horst3180/Arc-theme) a popular theme for Linux.

 ## Features: